 The Second Language Requirement may be fulfilled in any of the following ways:

-By completing RIC language course 102 or higher, with a minimum grade of C passing grade.
+By completing RIC language course 102 or higher, with a passing grade.

 Through transfer credit of language courses equivalent to 102 or higher from an accredited college or university.